How to Expedite Your VA Disability Claim Due to Hardship

 Homelessness is another avenue for expedited treatment of your claim.
 “Homelessness” for these purposes is defined as lacking a fixed, regular, and adequate nighttime residence; having a primary nighttime residence that is not designed for or ordinarily used as regular sleeping accommodations for human beings (such as a vehicle, park, abandoned building, bus or train station, airport, or camping ground); or residence in a supervised publicly or privately operated shelter designated to provide temporary living arrangements.

 What are the illness qualifications?

-There are two types of illness qualifications that can qualify a veteran for expedited claim treatment: (1) serious injury or illness resulting from military operations; and/or (2) terminal illness.
+Two types of illness qualifications can qualify a veteran for expedited claim treatment: (1) serious injury or illness resulting from military operations; and/or (2) terminal illness.

-A veteran who has “a disability resulting from a military operation that will likely result in discharge from military service” is eligible for expediting of disability claims.
+A veteran with “a disability resulting from a military operation that will likely result in discharge from military service” is eligible for expediting disability claims.

-A terminal illness is a condition permanent and from which you are unlikely to recover, you may also be able to get expedited treatment of your disability claim.
+A terminal illness is a permanent condition from which you are unlikely to recover.
+You may also be able to get expedited treatment of your disability claim if you have a terminal illness.
 Some examples of such conditions would be advanced cancer, dementia (including Alzheimer’s), lung disease, neurological diseases like Parkinson’s, or advanced heart disease.